ZDDduesseldorf/HandScanAI/backend/utils/README.md

 The image-utils module contains

-- function to construct an image path
+- functions to construct an image path
 - function to copy images from one folder to another
 - functions to load an image via opencv